 Select Interaction.Portal.Core.Flows.studiopkg, inside the CORTEX Interaction Portal directory, and import it.

-Select Process.Management.Extension.Flows.studiopkg, inside the Process Management Extension directory, and import it. – yThe import hierarchy should not need to change unless the flows need to be stored in a different location.
+Select Process.Management.Extension.Flows.studiopkg, inside the Process Management Extension directory, and import it.

+The import hierarchy should not need to change unless the flows need to be stored in a different location.

 Set up the access to these flows using Studio Authorisation.